-In part 1, we considered the PayPal vs Stripe debate solely in terms of the transaction costs involved (see part 1: Paypal versus Stripe).
-Obviously, cost is an important consideration for small businesspeople, especially the growing number of home-based, internet entrepreneurs in America and elsewhere.
+In part 1 of this series, Paypal versus Stripe, we considered the PayPal vs. Stripe debate solely in terms of the transaction costs involved.
+Obviously, cost is an important consideration for small-business people, especially the growing number of home-based, internet entrepreneurs in America and elsewhere.

 Why is it better to let a third party handle your customer's data?
-Here are some answers:
+The reasons include:

-- Ensure Payment Card Industry (PCI) compliance so as not to run afoul of regulators.
+- It ensures Payment Card Industry (PCI) compliance so as not to run afoul of regulators.

-- Improved security because if your servers are hacked, credit card data won't be stolen.
+- Improved security: Even if your servers are hacked, credit card data won't be stolen.

 Again, you are most likely not going to handle the payments on your own servers, but this flexibility gives you a lot of options when choosing a shopping cart solution, as almost all of the most popular ones integrate with Stripe.